raindog308/roll20-aftermath/README.md

 `attribute value of 15: group 3, effect die 1d10, AST 7, CST 5`

+There is a commented-out line which you can uncomment if you want it to also roll the effect die and show the result.

 # bdg.js

 In the chat window, invoke